 We never push children to interact with animals they’re afraid of, but we do encourage them to explore and become curious about the animals in our petting zoo, even if it’s from a distance.
 A small amount of time around an animal is, in many cases, the first step to dissolving that fear and becoming more comfortable around animals in general.

 We believe that a love of lifelong learning is one of the most important skills we can teach to the children we serve.
-In one way or another, all of our classes for kids are designed to spark curiosity about the world around us, especially in areas that vastly differ from the city.
-We try to provide children with opportunities to find inspiration and creativity in all of our classes, and a session in our petting zoo might be just what it takes to inspire a future zoologist!
+In one way or another, all of our classes and programs for kids are designed to spark curiosity about the world around us, especially in areas that vastly differ from the city.
+We try to provide children with opportunities to find inspiration and creativity in all of our classes, and a session in our programs might be just what it takes to inspire a future zoologist!

 Come to The Art Farm NYC for a Class!